Job Title: Teacher, Graduation Enhancement Resource

 PHYSICAL REQUIREMENTS

 Light Work: Exerting up to 20 pounds of force occasionally and/or up to 10 pounds of force frequently.
-If the use of arm and/or leg controls requires exertion of forces greater than that for sedentary work and the worker sits most of the time, the job is rated as Light Work.
+If the use of arm and/or leg controls require exertion of forces greater than that for sedentary work and the worker sits most of the time, the job is rated as light work.

 PHYSICAL ACTIVITY